nigelcharman/ombfw-videos/script/source.md

   segment: 00:39-00:39.1
   sync: match)

-To update the observation you'll need to be logged in to an iNaturalist account.
+To update the observation you'll need to be logged in to your iNaturalist account.

 If you're not already, click on the link in the top right to Log In.